 After evaluating several options, the group implemented MyBCAT across all 8 locations with these key components:

-Custom Clinical-Retail Routing
+How Did Custom Clinical-Retail Routing Work?

 The first step was solving the optometry-specific routing challenge.
 Calls were classified within 15 seconds: